-Examination venues: Maynooth University and in other centres nationwide (Donegal, Mayo, Galway, Limerick, Kerry, Cork, Kilkenny), subject to demand
+Examination venue: Maynooth University and in other centres nationwide (Donegal, Mayo, Galway, Limerick, Kerry, Cork, Kilkenny), subject to demand

 Frequently asked questions

-Do I have to take the full TEG examination?
+Do I have to take the full TEG exam?

-No. For PME applications, you are only required to take the oral exam at Meánleibhéal 1 (B1) level.
+No, candidates are only required to take the oral exam in this instance

 I have a degree in Irish.
-Do I have to take the TEG exam?
+Do I have to do this exam?

 I passed a TEG exam last year.
 Will this be accepted?

-A TEG certificate at Meánleibhéal 1 (B1) with a mark of 65% or higher, a pass or higher at Meánleibhéal 2 (B2), or a pass or higher at Ardleibhéal 1 (C1), will be accepted from candidates who passed those exams in 2017 or 2018.
-If you have a certificate which meets these criteria, you can upload this to PAC/Maestro* application system along with your transcripts and other certificates as part of your application to the programme.
+If you have a TEG certificate which meets these criteria, you can upload this to the PAC/Maestro* application system along with your transcripts and other certificates as part of your application to the programme.

-Will the oral exams take place in each centre on the list?
+Will exams take place in each centre on the list?

-What happens on the day of the oral exam?
+What happens on the day of the exam?

 We encourage you to read the above exam guidelines carefully.

-You will receive your results by post shortly after the 25 February 2019.
+You will receive your results by email during the week of the 9 March.

-If you achieve a mark of 65% or higher in the exam, you must upload a copy of the TEG result to the PAC/Maestro* system, as part of your application.
+If you achieve over 65% in the exam, you must upload a copy of the TEG result to the PAC/Maestro* system, as part of your PME application.
 The relevant institution of education will be in touch with you in due course.